-Have you heard of global green pothos plants?
-Pothos plants are common, but global green is a newer and harder-to-find variety.
-This post has everything you need to know about global green pothos care, including where to find it and how to propagate it!
+This article has everything you need to know about global green pothos care, including how to propagate it.

 Global green pothos care & propagation